Neptune Blog

 TensorBoard in Keras

-Since TensorFlow uses Keras as the official high level API, the TensorBoard implementation is similar to it’s implementation in TensorFlow.
+Since TensorFlow uses Keras as the official high level API, the TensorBoard implementation is similar to its implementation in TensorFlow.
 We have already seen how to do this:

 Create a callback: